madfp/colas-con-retrabajos/README.md

 # Queues with rework

-This project is a model of a queue system that allows for rework.
+This project is a model of a queuing system that allows customer rework.
-The objective is to create a minimalistic GUI, that allows the user to create queues (following FIFO or LIFO metodologies), with rework (if the client is randomnly not well attended, will be right back at the queue).
+The objective is to create a minimalistic GUI, which allows the user to create queues, with rework (if the customer is randomly not well served, he will return to the queue).

 ## Table of Contents